Decorating With Wreaths – Not Just For Christmas

 Wreaths as Centerpieces

-There are so many things you can add to a wreath used as a centerpiece – candles of all shapes and sizes, a candelabra, stuffed animals (I have a cute turkey I use at Thanksgiving), Christmas decorations, small lanterns, string lights.
+There are so many things you can add to a wreath used as a centerpiece – candles of all shapes and sizes, a candelabra, stuffed animals (I have a cute turkey I use at Thanksgiving), Christmas decorations, small lanterns, and string lights.
 Set a bowl of dip or the rolls or candy in a wreath centerpiece.
-A favorite of mine is a tall, 3 inch candle with un-hulled nuts surrounding it in the center of a wreath made of greenery.
+A favorite of mine is a tall, 3-inch candle with un-hulled nuts surrounding it in the center of a wreath made of greenery.
 So many ideas!

 Wreath Centerpiece